Caroljpeg/gridWizard/README.md

 GridWizard is an open-source tool developed by [caroljpeg](https://www.instagram.com/carol.jpegg/) to generate and manage grid systems within Adobe InDesign.
 if you have any question / request / consideration / report or if you want to share what you made with it, feel free to reach me at a.martinelli0601@gmail.com

-## introduction
+## script setup
+1. clone this repository / download the gridWizard1.0.jsx (facingPages and/or singlePage) files from the main directory.
+2. save the jsx files in the InDesign scripts folder:
+    on macos
+    `/Users/<username>/Library/Preferences/Adobe InDesign/Version x.x/<locale>/Scripts`
+    on windows
+    `C:\Users\<username>\AppData\Roaming\Adobe\InDesign\Version x.x\<locale>\Scripts`
+3. open InDesign and access the scripts panel (if you don't see it go to Windows > Utilities > Scripts) and navigate to the "user" folder.
+4. doubleclick on gridWizard1.0.jsx (reference gridWizard1.0_facingPagesjsx for facing pages documents and gridWizard1.0_singlePage.jsx for single page documents).
-within the initial tab (GridWizard), select the target parent spread from those available in the active document. then simply choose a generation method by navigating through the tabs, fill in the customizable fields, press ok, and let the magic happen.
+5. within the initial tab (GridWizard), select the target parent spread from those available in the active document.
+6. choose a generation method by navigating through the tabs, fill in the customizable fields, press ok, and let the magic happen.

 ## methods
 ### 1 - Everything Everywhere All At Page Ratio